adcerro/LUOV-ATADO/README.md

 <!-- About the Project -->
 ## :star2: About the Project
-This is an implementation of the public key generation algorithm of the LUOV cryptosystem, with the goal of learning for the cryptography course.
+This is an implementation of the LUOV cryptosystem, with the goal of learning for the cryptography course.

 <!-- TechStack -->
 ### :space_invader: Tech Stack